Take the fastest path to fluent Spanish

 Molestar (to bother)

-The verb molestar is used when we want to say that something/doing something/someone bothers us.
+The verb molestar is used when we want to say that someone/something/doing something bothers us.
 Here are some examples:

 Notice how the person who is bothered is expressed with the pronoun at the beginning of each sentence; in all cases above it is "me".
-This is NOT the subject of the sentence; the subject of the sentence is WHAT/WHO bothers.
-If it is a single person/thing that bothers then you need the verb in the 3rd person singular: "molesta".
+This is NOT the subject of the sentence; the subject of the sentence is WHAT/WHO is doing the bothering.
+If it is a single person/thing that is doing the bothering then you need the verb in the 3rd person singular: "molesta".
 Doing something is considered to be a singular thing.
-But if what bothers is plural, e.g. "las moscas", then you need the verb in the 3rd person plural: "molestan".
+But if what is bothersome is plural, e.g. "las moscas", then you need the verb in the 3rd person plural: "molestan".

-Here are the indirect object pronouns to use depending on who is bothered:
+Here are the indirect object pronouns to use depending on who is feeling bothered:

 Aburrir (to bore)

-We use the verb aburrir in Spanish to express that something/doing something/someone bores you.
+We use the verb aburrir in Spanish to express that someone/something/doing something bores you.
 Have a look at these examples:

 Fastidiar (to annoy/bother)

-Fastidiar is another verb used in Spanish to express someone is annoyed/bothered about something/doing something/someone.
+Fastidiar is another verb used to express someone is annoyed/bothered by someone/something/doing something.